 Q3: Fill the grids below based on the rule mentioned above:

 Q: Make a couple of questions like this on your own and challenge your peers.
+Ans: Do it Yourself!

 Q: What can the magic sum be?
 Can it be any number?